mvysny/gwtvaadin/README.md

 and make sure those bookmarklets are on your bookmark toolbar in your browser.

-Now visit http://localhost:8080/ and while on this page, press the `Dev Mode On` button in your bookmark toolbar which you bookmarked earlier.
+Now visit http://localhost:8080/ and while on this page, press the `Dev Mode On` button in your bookmark toolbar which you have bookmarked earlier.
 That will offer you to recompile the GWT code on the current page in dev mode.
 After that's done, you can now change the GWT sources: